twochemist/Hugo-blog/content/blog/post_5.md

 ## Analysis of Test Results

-The EMC is measured Anechoic Chambers, but the antennas are the most important items because are the methods to receive and emits signals.
+The EMC is measured in Anechoic Chambers, but the antennas are the most important items because are the methods to receive and emits signals.
 Another key element is the coaxial cable to transfer the energy.
-Depending on which conformace is intended to be demostrated, before of all a test plan must be created.
-An EMC engineer should review the design, the parts, the wiring and the packaging space whithin the system under study.
+Before any test is done, an EMC engineer should review the design, the parts, the wiring and the packaging space whithin the system under study.

 The test plan will include: